nguyenvukhang/kitty/docs/graphics-protocol.rst

 In order to avoid *Denial-of-Service* attacks, terminal emulators should have a maximum storage quota for image data.
 It should allow at least a few full screen images.
-For example the quota in kitty is 320MB per buffer.
+For example the quota in alatty is 320MB per buffer.
 When adding a new image, if the total size exceeds the quota, the terminal emulator should delete older images to make space for the new one.
-In kitty, for animations, the additional frame data is stored on disk and has a separate, larger quota of five times the base quota.
+In alatty, for animations, the additional frame data is stored on disk and has a separate, larger quota of five times the base quota.